Daily readings

 Wednesday, October 7, 2026

 Our Lady of the Rosary.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationOur Lady of the Rosary